metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v1alpha1_manifest.md

 Required:

-- `volume_id` (String) volume id used to identify the volume in cinder.
+- `volume_id` (String) volumeID used to identify the volume in cinder.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md

 Optional:

-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
-- `read_only` (Boolean) Optional: Defaults to false (read/write).
+- `read_only` (Boolean) readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
-- `secret_ref` (Attributes) Optional: points to a secret object containing parameters used to connect to OpenStack. (see [below for nested schema](#nestedatt--spec--agent--config--volumes--cinder--secret_ref))
+- `secret_ref` (Attributes) secretRef is optional: points to a secret object containing parameters used to connect to OpenStack. (see [below for nested schema](#nestedatt--spec--agent--config--volumes--cinder--secret_ref))

 <a id="nestedatt--spec--agent--config--volumes--cinder--secret_ref"></a>
 ### Nested Schema for `spec.agent.config.volumes.cinder.secret_ref`